When Votes Change and Committees Should (Not)

-We left open whether~\rmpv{} is W-hard or \fpt{} regarding the parameters~$k$ and~$\ell$.
-Further future work may include approximate or randomized algorithmics for~\cmpv{} and~\rmpv{}.
-Moreover, further concepts/problems from computational social choice may be studied in the (conservative and revolutionary) multistage model.
-Also, we think that the revolutionary multistage model may be relevant on its own.
+\paragraph{Future work.} Possible future directions may include studying approximate or randomized algorithms for~\cmpv{} and~\rmpv{} as well as experimentally testing our results.
+Moreover, further concepts and problems (e.g.,\ bribery and manipulation) from computational social choice may be studied in the (conservative and revolutionary) multistage model.
+Note that, for instance, 2-Approval (each agent approves up to two candidates) in the conservative multistage setup is already \NP-hard for one agent (similar to the proof of~\cref{thm:bothnphard}(i)).
+As a concrete future work, we want to prove that \cmpv{} is \W{1}-hard when parameterized by~$k+n$ (inspired by a proof of~\citet{FluschnikNRZ22}).